-ICSESP membership requires new national/regional industry and regulatory bodies to show documentation that the organisation has a Code of Professional and Ethical Practice that covers the six principles as stated in the ICSESP Principles of Professional and Ethical Practice.
-However, it is not required that new ICSESP applicants adopt all 40 statements as listed in the Exemplar.
-ICSESP understands that national/regional industry and regulatory bodies may have a detailed Code of Professional and Ethical Practice Practice particular to the professional context in their country/region.

-Thus, the ICSESP Principles of Professional and Ethical Practice, and the corresponding Exemplar, should be read in conjunction with other relevant standards, policies, and guidelines in use by the respective ICSESP member organization.
-Member organisations that do not have an existing Code of Professional and Ethical Practice or would like to update components of an existing Code are encouraged to consider the Exemplar statements.
+ICSESP membership requires new national/regional industry and regulatory bodies to provide documentation demonstrating that the organisation has a Code of Professional and Ethical Practice that encompasses the six principles as stated in the ICSESP Principles of Professional and Ethical Practice.
+However, it is not required that new ICSESP applicants adopt all 38 statements as listed in the Exemplar.
+ICSESP understands that national/regional industry and regulatory bodies may have a detailed Code of Professional and Ethical Practice particular to the professional context in their country/region.
+Thus, the ICSESP Principles of Professional and Ethical Practice, along with the corresponding Exemplar, should be read in conjunction with other relevant standards, policies, and guidelines in use by the respective ICSESP member organization.
+Member organisations that do not have an existing Code of Professional and Ethical Practice, or that wish to update elements of an existing Code, are encouraged to consider the Exemplar statements.